 Tips to Get Through Xanax Withdrawal Symptoms

 - Enroll in professional detox: A professional detox program will be able to provide supervision that will help the patient weather all withdrawal symptoms safely and effectively and become drug-free by the end of the process.
-Therapeutic support, as well as medical monitoring and care, ensure that the patient is safe as she undergoes benzo detox.
+Therapeutic support, as well as medical monitoring and care, ensure that the patient is safe as they undergo detox.

-- Connect with other people: Other patients who are currently undergoing detox, those who have recently experienced detox and understand the process, and therapists who specialize in substance abuse treatment can all be helpful resources during detox.
+- Connect with other people: Other patients who are currently undergoing detox, those who have recently experienced detox and understand the process, and therapists who specialize in substance misuse treatment can all be helpful resources during detox.
 The withdrawal symptoms experienced by those detoxing off Xanax are unique, and it can be a great benefit to patients to realize that theirs is not an isolated experience.
-Additionally, hearing from others who have lived through the experience that withdrawal symptoms will one day be a thing of the past can help the patient to hold on a little bit longer and get closer to experiencing the benefits of sobriety.
-Similarly, reaching out to a therapist can mean that the patient gets encouragement, guidance, and assistance in making it through detox and beginning the process of recovery.
+Reaching out to a therapist can mean that the patient receives encouragement, guidance, and assistance in making it through detox and beginning the process of recovery.

 - Make healthful choices: Though making thoughtful and positive choices on a moment-by-moment basis may not be the focus during the first week of withdrawal symptoms, slowly patients will begin to have room for more than just detox symptoms.
 First, hydrating regularly and often is important.
 Dehydration will only worsen physical and mental health symptoms.
 Once food becomes a palatable idea, avoiding fried, sugary, and fatty foods in favor of small fruit- and vegetable-based snacks will ensure that the brain and body have the nutrients necessary to function.
 Also, throughout detox, gentle exercise like walks can help to clear the mind and help the body to mend after addiction.